 Use chat to help share resources and information during meetings without causing a distraction.

 Record your meetings for future reference.
-[Coming soon]

 The videos can be useful for training and people who were absent.
 Microsoft Stream can even auto-transcribe what was said.
+Meeting recordings will automatically appear in the meeting chat and can also be found in Stream under My content.

 Special thanks to Chris Webb for his review and contributions